molcikas/photon/README.md

 ### Read Models using Custom SQL Queries

-User interfaces often need only need a few fields from an aggregate, or need pieces of data from multiple aggregates.
+User interfaces often only need a few fields from an aggregate, or need pieces of data from multiple aggregates.
 Photon makes it easy to construct custom read models using plain SQL.

 ```java
 try(PhotonTransaction transaction = photon.beginTransaction())